-Learn more about Cheyenne's water by watching videos.
+Learn more about Cheyenne's water.

-We encourage all of our customers to learn about Cheyenne's water system and the Safe Drinking Water Act.
+We encourage our customers to learn about Cheyenne's water system and the Safe Drinking Water Act.
 Help us protect our valuable water sources that protect our health, provide fire protection, provide a natural resource for businesses and provide for our way of life.
 Our water is vital to our future.
-Visit our website at www.cheyennebopu.org and watch videos for the following information.
+Visit our website at www.cheyennebopu.org for additional information about our water system.
+For example: